neoVincent/udemy_spring/README.md

 scan all the things under this @SpringBootApplication package in our example, scan all the package and its sub-package  com.in28minutes.spring.basics.springin5steps;

+### Scope
+default: singleton
+- singleton: one instance per Spring Context
+- prototype: new bean whenever requested
+- request: one bean per HTTP request
+- session: one bean per HTTP session

+> request and session scope are useful in Web Application

+#### Proxy
+A depends on B

+A: prototype
+B: prototype
+A is different, but each A's B is same

+A: singleton
+B: prototype
+A and B are all same

+if we want to A has different B, We need proxy
+B should chagne its annoatation @Scope(value = ConfigurableBeanFactory.SCOPE_PROTOTYPE,
+proxyMode = ScopedProxyMode.TARGET_CLASS)

+#### How to config
+@Scope("prototype"") at each class/component
+@Scope(ConfigurableBeanFactory.SCOPE_PROTOTYPE)

 ## Autowired
 constructor injector
 setter injector: either you have a setter function or not, the background algorithm will use it as as default.
 choose:
 mandatory : autowirted use constructor

+### In depth to resolve multiple candidate for autowirted
+- autowiring by name
+the variable name can be the className; (class: BubbleSortAlgorithm, variable: bubbleSortAlgorithm)
+note: @Primary has the top priority even your autowirted vaiable is followed the class name

+- @Qualifier(name)
+    - both at the class below @Component and below the @AutoWired

 ## Debug
 resoruces/application.properties